jasonwaters/aep-edge-samples/target-offers-client-side/README.md

 ## Overview

-This sample demonstrates using Adobe Expreience Platform to get personalization content from Adobe Target.
+This sample demonstrates using Adobe Experience Platform to get personalization content from Adobe Target.
 The web page changes based on the personalization content returned.

 This sample uses the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to get personalization content and to render it entirely client-side.